Economics of Sustainability: Our Approach

 4. The major fields of economics are micro-economics and macro-economics.
 Micro-economics, aka price theory, regards markets as foundational to modernity and virtually infallible, leading to the market fundamentalism of neoliberalism, the guiding paradigm of globalization.
 Macro-economics aims at the growth of the market-priced aggregate output of goods (and bads) and services (and dis-services) produced by what is defined (by the market) as the economy --- so much of the story is thus left out.
 Markets and economic growth provide a distorted and partial picture of the economy and must be analyzed in a larger context and not as abstract paradigms to be blindly applied by the uncritical faithful.

 5. Environmental economics and even the very robust field of ecological economics generally elevates economics above sustainability.
-Other premises include anthropomorphism and establishmentarianism; rarely a critical reflection on the underlying institutions in the real world.
-The analysis is therefore abstracted and partial although still important for insight and tools of analysis.
-MASS64001 is about sustainability, not ecological economics per se.
+Other premises include anthropomorphism and the dominant social paradigm.
+The analysis is therefore highly abstract and partial although still important for insight and tools of analysis.
+Our course is about sustainability, not ecological economics per se.
 In class, I will provide a brief overview of the lineage of thought in ecological economics.

 6. Economic globalization arguably undermines world sustainability and must be inverted, what I call the alchemy challenge of economic globalization.
 We will not delve too deeply into a critique since this exceeds the scope of the course.
 Instead, in Part II we move to building a strategic and empirical approach to the Economics of Sustainability.

 7. Straight ecological economics is typically delivered as a graduate course in economics, aimed at trained economists.
-I can't presume that the students in SUST640 have the prerequisite background and thus would be bewildered (perhaps incredulous) by the field of environmental economics.
+I can't presume that the students in our class have the prerequisite background and thus would be bewildered (perhaps incredulous) by the field of environmental economics.
 I select and contextualize accordingly.

 8. The presentation of the Economics of Sustainability provided here will not rely on either of the predominant and conflicting economic ideologies, based on (1) the legacy of the Welfare State or (2) the market fundamentalism of Neo-liberalism.
 We seek a Third Way, a path toward sustainability.